Jashepp/customElements-mixinPropertiesAttributes/README.md

 If both the `readOnly` and `reflectToAttribute` options are `true`, the attribute will be set upon construction via `''+value`.
 The attribute may be changed, but the property will remain unchanged.

-The `reflectToAttributeOnConstruct` option, when `false`, can be useful to prevent the default value being set as an attribute until it is later changed.
+The `reflectToAttributeInConstructor` option, when `false`, prevents the default value being set as an attribute during constructor.
+Handy for hidden attributes with default values.

 For the `observer` option, the [Property Change Details Object](#property-change-details-object) will be the first argument.

 All events emitted when the `notify` option is specified, will have `event.detail` set to the [Property Change Details Object](#property-change-details-object).

+It is recommended to use a `set` descriptor to listen for changes.
+See '[Watching For Changes](#watching-for-changes)' below.

 #### Property Change Details Object